 - My editing is based on the Australian Style Manual (ASM), which may differ from other countries, such as the Chicago Manual of Style (CMOS) used for American editing.

 When you feel your work is ready to show, there’s one final step you need to take: proofreading.
 This service puts the polish on your words, picking up any overlooked glitches.
 Proofreading takes into account grammar, punctuation and spelling.
 Sentence structure should be substantially correct at this point, but I will advise of any oversights, or touches I feel will lift your work to the next level.
 Never submit, publish or print any material before having an independent professional proofread your work.
 Read my proofreading tips.
 (If you would prefer a fresh pair of eyes on your manuscript, rather than mine, I can refer you to a professional colleague.)

 Probably not.
-While editors may strive for perfection, it might surprise you to know that within the publishing industry, a 95% error-free rate is considered an acceptable standard.
+While editors may strive for perfection (often, to the point it drives us crazy), it might surprise you to know that within the publishing industry, a 95% error-free rate is considered an acceptable standard.
 We do our best, we’re not perfect, but your manuscript will be in a much better condition by the end of the process.

 - Sometimes what you perceive as an error might be a style choice.